The Anatomy of a Decentralized Prediction Market: Microstructure Evidence from the Polymarket Order Book: Abstract

 \section{Abstract}

 We study the microstructure of Polymarket, the largest on-chain prediction market, using a continuous tick-level archive of the public WebSocket order-book feed (30 billion events over 52 days) joined to the authoritative on-chain trade record.
-On a pre-registered stratified panel of 600 markets we report eight stylized facts: a longshot spread premium; a depth-concentration profile closer to a uniform geometric grid than to the top-of-book pattern often assumed for prediction markets; a null block-clock alignment effect; broad maker-wallet diversity with a concentrated tail; category-conditional differences in effective spread; a sub-50 ms median archive-ingestion delay with a multi-second tail; a self-counterparty wash share with median 1\% and a 22\% upper tail, where the comparison to the network-classifier benchmarks of \citet{cong-li-tang-yang-2023} on unregulated cryptocurrency token exchanges is a sanity bound rather than an apples-to-apples reference because the venues face different wash incentives; and a depth-decay-near-resolution effect with a within-category slope of 0.55 on log seconds-to-close ($t=3.85$).
+On a pre-registered stratified panel of 600 markets we report eight stylized facts: a longshot spread premium; a depth-concentration profile closer to a uniform geometric grid than to the top-of-book pattern often assumed for prediction markets; a null block-clock alignment effect; broad maker-wallet diversity with a concentrated tail; category-conditional differences in effective spread; a sub-50 ms median archive-ingestion delay with a multi-second tail; a self-counterparty wash share with median 1\% and a 22\% upper tail, where the comparison to the network-classifier benchmarks of \citet{cong-li-tang-yang-2023} on unregulated cryptocurrency token exchanges is a sanity bound rather than an apples-to-apples reference because the venues face different wash incentives; and a cross-sectional depth profile explained by market duration, price level, and volume, with no residual time-to-close effect once those three are controlled for.
 The paper also contributes a measurement result: trade direction inferred from Polymarket's public order-book feed agrees with on-chain ground truth only $\sim 59\%$ of the time (volume-weighted across the top-100 stratum and four disjoint 7-day windows; panel mean 0.615, market-clustered bootstrap 95\% CI $[0.58, 0.65]$, IQR $[0.53, 0.68]$), barely above the 50\% chance baseline that direction-dependent microstructure measures need.
 On the comparable subset of the top-100 panel, the effective half-spread changes sign between feed- and on-chain trade directions on 67\% of markets in the first 7-day window (50\% in a second non-overlapping window), and Kyle's $\lambda$ changes sign on 60\% (43\% in the second window); both windows fail to recover the on-chain sign at anything close to the $\sim 80\%$ rate that Lee-Ready achieves on equity venues.
 Microstructure work on Polymarket therefore needs to source trade direction from on-chain \texttt{OrderFilled} events; we release a replication package that performs the join.